Devil's Footprints: Incident

 The impressions of the foot closely resembled that of a donkey's shoe, and measured from an inch and a half to (in some instances) two and a half inches across.
 Here and there it appeared as if cloven, but in the generality of the steps the shoe was continuous, and, from the snow in the centre remaining entire, merely showing the outer crest of the foot, it must have been concave.

 The area in which the prints appeared extended from Exmouth, up to Topsham, and across the Exe Estuary to Dawlish and Teignmouth.
 R.H.
 Busk, in an article published in Notes and Queries during 1890, stated that footprints also appeared further afield, as far south as Totnes and Torquay, and that there were other reports of the prints as far away as Weymouth (Dorset) and even Lincolnshire.

 Evidence

 There is little direct evidence of the phenomenon.
 The only known documents were found after the publication during 1950 of an article in the Transactions of the Devonshire Association asking for further information about the event.
 This resulted in the discovery of a collection of papers belonging to Henry Thomas Ellacombe, the vicar of Clyst St George during the 1850s.
-These papers included letters addressed to the vicar from his friends, among them the Reverend G. M. Musgrove, the vicar of Withycombe Raleigh, the draft of a letter to The Illustrated London News marked 'not for publication' and several apparent tracings of the footprints.
+These papers included letters addressed to the vicar from his friends, among them the Reverend G. M. Musgrove, the vicar of Withycombe Raleigh in Exmouth; the draft of a letter to The Illustrated London News marked 'not for publication'; and several apparent tracings of the footprints.

-Mike Dash collated the available primary and secondary source material into a paper entitled The Devil's Hoofmarks: Source Material on the Great Devon Mystery of 1855 which was published in Fortean Studies during 1994.
+Mike Dash collated the available primary and secondary source material into a paper entitled "The Devil's Hoofmarks: Source Material on the Great Devon Mystery of 1855" which was published in Fortean Studies during 1994.